 Huntsville is a relatively large city located in the state of Alabama.
 With a population of 190,582 people and 54 constituent neighborhoods, Huntsville is the fourth largest community in Alabama.

 Huntsville real estate is some of the most expensive in Alabama, although Huntsville house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Huntsville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Huntsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Huntsville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Huntsville who work in office and administrative support (13.08%), sales jobs (11.32%), and management occupations (9.55%).
+There are especially a lot of people living in Huntsville who work in office and administrative support (13.47%), sales jobs (10.94%), and management occupations (9.55%).

 Also of interest is that Huntsville has more people living here who work in computers and math than 95% of the places in the US.

-The population of Huntsville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.06% of adults in Huntsville have a bachelor's degree or even advanced degree.
+The education level of Huntsville citizens is very high relative to the national average among all cities (21.84%): 39.65% of adults in Huntsville have a bachelor's degree or even advanced degree.